awsdocs/amazon-efs-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

 Your EC2 instance is now configured to mount the EFS file system whenever it restarts\.

 **Note**
-If your Amazon EC2 instance needs to start regardless of the status of your mounted Amazon EFS file system, you'll want to add the `nofail` option to your file system's entry in your `/etc/fstab` file\.
+If your Amazon EC2 instance needs to start regardless of the status of your mounted Amazon EFS file system, add the `nofail` option to your file system's entry in your `/etc/fstab` file\.

 The line of code you added to the /etc/fstab file does the following\.